limikael/isoq/README.md

 ref.current=/*...*/;
 ```
 Conceptually similar to the `useRef` hook in react.
 However, the `ref.current` value can be set on the server during server side rendering,
-and the data placed there will be made available on the client side.
+and the data placed there will be made available on the client side during hydration.

 ### useIsoBarrier
 ```js